kimmizi/master_thesis/README.md

 ## Structure

 You will find the prompts and instructions I build in the directory `./dat`, the report and figures in `./doc` and the experiments I conducted in `./exp`.
-I used data was made publically available from the Dresden Predictor Study (DPS)<sup>1</sup>, a study about predictors of psychological disorders by Trumpf, Margraf, Vriends, Meyer, & Becker, 2010.
+I used publically available data from the Dresden Predictor Study (DPS)<sup>1</sup>, a study about predictors of psychological disorders by Trumpf, Margraf, Vriends, Meyer, & Becker, 2010.

 ---